 |Nikon 1 V2||-||stereo||mono||-||-||mini||2.0||-||-||-||Nikon 1 V2|

 |Panasonic G6||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Panasonic G6|

 It is notable that the 100D has a hotshoe, while the J4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Nikon 1 J4 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.6 EV of extra DR).